lukehaas/Scrollify/README.md

 A boolean to define whether Scollify assigns a height to the sections.
 True by default.

 `overflowScroll`
 A boolean to define whether Scrollify will allow scrolling over overflowing content within sections.
 True by default.
+(This will be false if `scrollbars` is false)

 `updateHash`
 A boolean to define whether Scrollify updates the browser location hash when scrolling through sections.
 True by default.